 Looking to use up your leftover sweet potatoes after Thanksgiving?
 Why not use them to make something that will leave them talking.
-Put a spin on a classic side dish and make it the main feature with this sweet potato quesadilla.
+Use this sweet potato quesadilla to put a spin on a classic side dish and make it the main feature.
 If you’re sporting leftover cranberries in your fridge or freezer, use them to make the perfect sweet and savory salsa side for this quesadilla.

 - 1 Tbsp coconut oil

 - 1-2 Tbsp diced fresh jalapeños (depending on how spicy you like it)